datacamp/authoring/docs/mobile/README.md

 This philosophy of using the exercise as an exclusive building block distinguishes mobile content from desktop content.
-Rather than alternating between exposition (in the form of videos or written lessons), and interactive exercises, exposition should be kept to a bare minimum.
-Always prefer showing over telling.
-It is also
+Rather than alternating between exposition (in the form of videos or written lessons), and interactive exercises, exposition should be kept to a bare minimum - always prefer showing over telling.

 The last lesson in every chapter is a practice lesson, which is 10 - 25 exercises.
 The only material difference between a practice lesson and a course lesson is that practice lesson exercises usually provide little to no background context, and should theoretically be doable by anyone who has completed the course lessons in a given chapter.
+Practice lessons presented to students in a random order (in contrast to course lesson exercises, which are always shown in the order specified in their YAML files).
 These pools of practice content are currently embedded within courses, but will eventually be extracted into a full practice-only mode, as well.